Intervertebral disk disease (IVDD) causes several different types of symptoms in dogs.

 - Limb paralysis

-It’s a little tricky and confusing because dogs display the same symptoms after an acute physical trauma or overindulging in strenuous physical activity.
+It’s a little tricky and confusing because dogs display the same symptoms after acute physical trauma or overindulging in strenuous physical activity.

 Ruptured disks also display the same symptoms, but are usually caused when a dog jumps down from a high place, like out of a car or off the bed or playing fetch or frisbee, etc.